 Water is supposed to help our hair, not hurt it.
-But, if you have hard water running through your pipes, you might be experiencing the latter.
-Hard water is composed of high amounts of calcium and magnesium which can wear down hair.
-Like with sulfates, hard minerals can strip away dyes and healthy oils.
+But if you have hard water running through your pipes, you might be experiencing the latter.
+Hard water is composed of high amounts of calcium and magnesium, which can wear down hair.
+As with sulfates, hard minerals can strip away dyes and healthy oils.
 The result?
 Brittle, discolored hair.
-Not to mention, hard water leaves build-up on your scalp which can lead to thinning and hair loss.
+Not to mention, hard water leaves build-up on your scalp, which can lead to thinning and hair loss.
 If your hair color is fading too fast, reduce the color-damaging effects of hard water with a water softener.
-Systems like a Culligan Water Softener can give you softer, cleaner, water to help prolong the life of your color.
+Systems like a Culligan Water Softener can give you softer, cleaner, water to help prolong the life of your hair color.

-Your colored hair deserves to live the month-long life it’s promised.
-Not to mention, you deserve it, too.
+Your colored hair deserves to live the month-long life it’s promised – and you deserve it, too.
 Take care of your hair by rethinking your styling tools, shampoos, and water so you can reap the colorful benefits of your dyed hair.

 Wondering if hard water is negatively impacting your hair?
 Schedule your free in-home water test and consultation today.